Table of Contents

 There are many renowned Architects and astonishing architectural structures all over the world known for their vivid and bold use of color, attracting people and triggering various emotions in them, and helping them experience and feel them.

-Importance of Color in Architecture
+Importance of Colors in Architecture

 Color is a sensory experience; hence, its influences are very emblematic, associatory, synesthetic, and emotional.
 The body and mind are a whole due to which neuropsychological aspects, psychosomatic effects, visual aspects, and color psychological effects are the factors of color in terms of design comfort.